 KARA-10: Fu- a, 2010, Glazed clay, 7” x 26” x 4 1/2” (h) – View his works

 We know that you work as an Associate Professor at Kyoto Saga University of Arts.
 What do you learn from this teaching experience?

-I feel that being a teacher and an artist are two different things.
-I learned that it is easy to teach the techniques, but it’s very difficult to teach how to express emotions through your pieces.
-I always adviced my students that the valuable ideas might be in your pocket all the time.
+I feel that being a teacher, and an artist is two different things.
+I learned that it was easy to teach the techniques, but it’s very difficult to teach how to express emotions through your pieces.
+I always advised my students that the valuable ideas might be in your pocket all the time.